tekgourou/SecureX-Workflows/Duo/README.md

 Create SecureX Casebook and Sigthings based on Duo Auth DENIED or FRAUD logs.

-For any question please reach out to me at alexandre@argeris.net or aargeris@cisco.com
+For any questions or comments/bugs please reach out to me at alexandre@argeris.net or aargeris@cisco.com

 ![image](./Screen_Shot_Duo_fraud_casebook.png)
 <br/>